Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Analytical Model for Extracting Phases

-The first term accounts for the DC offset, while the second term represents the precession.
-The argument of the cosine consists of two terms: the first term is the frequency, and the second term is the phase.
-Figure \ref{fig:AnalyticalMod} shows the excellent agreement between the analytical model and density matrix simulations.
-For this density matrix simulation, we included decoherence during pumping, but not during free precession.
+The first term accounts for the dc offset, while the second term represents the precession.
+The argument of the cosine consists of two terms: The first term is the frequency and the second term is the phase.
+Figure \ref{fig:AnalyticalMod} shows the excellent agreement between the analytical model and density-matrix simulations.
+For this density-matrix simulation, we included decoherence during pumping, but not during free precession.

 The agreement observed here demonstrates the analytical model's ability to accurately predict the initial phases of the simulated FID signals, even when decoherence effects are included during pumping.
-Furthermore, the phase of each transition, calculated using Arg[$F_d^{ij}{\rho_{0,d}^{ji}}$], are approximately equal within a hyperfine manifold.
-Consequently, we can precisely determine relative phases by computing the difference between the absolute values of the average F~=~1 and F~=~2 phases.
+Furthermore, the phase of each transition, calculated using arg($F_d^{ij}{\rho_{0,d}^{ji}}$), are approximately equal within a hyperfine manifold.
+Consequently, we can precisely determine relative phases by computing the difference between the absolute values of the average $F=1$ and $F=2$ phases.